Technology for Students

 - Hard Drive: 160GB

 Do I need a printer?

-Because the Wofford campus is fully networked it is possible to print to public laser printers located in several places around campus, including all three public computer centers.
-Personal printers are fairly inexpensive, though, and may be preferred because of their convenience.
+Because the Wofford campus is fully networked it is possible to print to public laser printers located in several places around campus, including all three public computer areas.
+However, personal printers are fairly inexpensive and may be preferred because of their convenience.